Syncing 10,000 leads/mo? GET A DEMO

 Depending on your chosen target channel, you will have a few marketing attribution model options at your disposal.

-If you are focusing on SEO as a single channel, a linear attribution model would not make sense, as it’s typically multi-touch.
-However, the last touch attribution model would be your best bet.
+If you are focusing on SEO as a single channel, a linear attribution model would not make sense.
+Because it’s typically multi-touch.
+However, the last touch attribution model would probably be a good pick for you.

 Touchpoints